Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Attacks

 Although physical attacks on 2D images have exposed severe security problems, little research has been reported on 3D perception.
-For the 3D adversarial attack, the coordinate changes to a triplet (x,y,z), which increases optimization's complexity and challenges crafting physical forms.
-A framework of adversarial 3D-print is shown in Fig.\ref{3D print}.
+For the 3D adversarial attack, the coordinate changes to a triplet, which increases optimization's complexity and challenges crafting physical forms.
+A framework of adversarial 3D-print is shown in Fig.~\ref{3D print}.
 Tsai et al. \cite{tsai2020robust} put forward a novel approach to creating printable adversarial objects in the physical world.
 They print 3D objects after producing adversarial examples in the digital domain, but attacks mostly fail for complex objects during re-sampling, which can drop the information of perturbed point clouds.
-Wen et al. \cite{wen2020geometry} propose Geometry-Aware Adversarial Attack ($GeoA^3$) and craft 3D printed adversarial objects.
-In order to better preserve adversarial effects when re-sampling point clouds from the surface meshes, $GeoA^{3}$-IterNormPro is used to optimize perturbations via iterative normal projection.
-Compare to \cite{tsai2020robust} in physical attacks, \cite{wen2020geometry} show a better result in different models.
+Wen et al. \cite{wen2020geometry} proposed a Geometry-Aware Adversarial Attack ($GeoA^3$) and crafted 3D-printed adversarial objects.
+To better preserve adversarial effects when re-sampling point clouds from the surface meshes, $GeoA^{3}$-IterNormPro is used to optimize perturbations via iterative normal projection.
+Compared to \cite{tsai2020robust} in physical attacks, \cite{wen2020geometry} shows a better result in different models.

-\subsection{Attack methods}

-According to the existing research's main purpose and settings, we divide the attack methods into white-box and black-box attacks.
-In the real world, it is difficult to gather the knowledge of the target model, so the black-box attack is more practical.

-\subsubsection{White-box attacks}
+In addition to LiDAR perception, some works focus on fooling image recognition models by changing texture or geometry to achieve adversarial attacks \cite{athalye2018synthesizing, zeng2019adversarial, oslund2022multiview, xiao2019meshadv}.
+Despite their greater threat, research on targeted 3D adversarial attacks in the physical world is still lacking.
+Huang et al. \cite{huang2024towards} addressed this gap by proposing a physically untargeted transferable 3D adversarial attack (TT3D).
+Unlike existing methods that directly alter vertex colors \cite{suryanto2022dta, xiao2019meshadv}, TT3D creates adversarial texture objects using a grid-based Neural Radiance Fields (NERF) approach.
+This involves dual optimization to simultaneously update the parameters of the appearance feature grid and the MLP.
+Results show that TT3D exhibits prior transferability across multiple models and tasks (classification, detection, and image captioning) and demonstrates effectiveness in the physical world.

+\subsection{\textbf{Attack methods}}

+Based on the level of knowledge about the target model or training dataset, physical attacks can be categorized into three settings: white-box, black-box, and gray-box.
+In a white-box setting, the attacker has full access to the model architecture, parameters, and training data.
+This allows for the most optimized and effective attack generation, as gradients and internal representations can be directly exploited.
+In a black-box setting, the attacker has no internal knowledge of the model and can only observe the input-output behavior.
+Attacks in this setting often rely on query-based strategies or surrogate models to approximate the target system.
+The gray-box setting lies between these two extremes.
+The attacker has partial knowledge—for example, access to the model architecture but not the parameters, or access to a similar dataset but not the exact training data.

+\subsubsection{\textbf{White-box attacks}}